OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Relay-Expansion.md

 <!-- TODO: Add a spiel about the fact that there are two relays or whatever. -->

+The Relay Expansion comes with 2 electromagnetic relays with screw terminals.

 #### Connecting to a Dock

 <!-- // plugged into the expansion Header